m-richa/starter-hugo-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Geometric Deep learning
+- 3D reconstruction
-- Graph ML
+- Scene understanding
 - Computer Vision
 - Creative AI